Power Infrastructure for Data Centers in India: Engineering for 24×7 Reliability

 Financial and reputational damage

 Unlike conventional facilities, data centers operate 24×7×365, making power continuity non-negotiable.
+The implications of power failures can be severe, affecting not only operations but also customer trust and business viability.

 Key Components of Data Center Power Infrastructure

-A robust data center electrical system includes:
+A robust data center electrical system includes several critical components:

 High-reliability utility power connections